gborough/roscal/README.md

 Open Security Controls Assessment Language(OSCAL) developed by NIST in the Rust programming language ecosystem.
-One main focus of this project is to extend the capabilities of OSCAL model building via automated data gathering and seemless interactions that target a variety of systems, tasks such as gathering data from telemetry points, CI/CD pipelines, cloud infrastructures, version control systems etc. System implementations that rely on the security and control specification from OSCAL models should form a
+One main focus of this project is to extend the capabilities of OSCAL model building via automated data gathering and seamless interactions that target a variety of systems, tasks such as gathering data from telemetry points, CI/CD pipelines, cloud infrastructures, version control systems etc. System implementations that rely on the security and control specification from OSCAL models should form a